 Counter replevin bonds are the defendants’ counterclaim to plaintiffs’ replevin bond.

-A counter replevin bond is required by the courts if a party whose assets are being repossessed decides to file a motion to stop the repossession pending a court trial in determining the current ownership of the disputed assets.
+A counter replevin bond is required by the courts if a party whose assets are being repossessed decides to file a motion to stop the repossession pending a court trial in determining the current owner of the disputed assets.

-In a counter replevin bond, the obligee is the court which requires the bond to benefit the plaintiff.
+In a counter replevin bond, the obligee is the court that requires the bond to benefit the plaintiff.
 The principal is the defendant seeking a counter replevin action to recover possession of goods or property.
 The defendant promises to return the property should the plaintiff prevail in the case.

 What instances do you need to have a counter replevin bond for?

-Basically, courts may require counter replevin bonds in most civil cases involving possession of goods, property or any valuable assets.
+Basically, courts may require counter replevin bonds in most civil cases involving possession of goods, property, or any valuable assets.
 Yet, the coverage amount for this bond is typically arranged to one and a half times the value of the goods or property being considered.